kedacore/keda-docs/README.md

 # KEDA - Docs

-Documentation and landing page for the KEDA project at https://keda.sh.
+Documentation and landing page for the KEDA project at [keda.sh][].

 ## Become a listed KEDA user!